 Important causes include arrhythmias, cardiomyopathy and valve disease.
 How long symptoms last helps to make a diagnosis.
 For instance, arrhythmias can cause blackouts after only 3 seconds.
 Therefore, there is usually very little warning.
 Blackouts due to arrhythmias can lead to very serious consequences after around 4 minutes.
 Therefore, those who come round have usually blacked out for only a short time.
 On coming round, recovery is generally quick.

 Fortunately, the most common cause of blackouts is not an arrhythmia but a type of fainting known as vasovagal syncope.
-These usually have a trigger such as seeing blood and usually, there is some warning during which blacking out can be avoided by lying down.
+There is usually a trigger such as seeing blood and there is usually a warning period during which blacking out can be avoided by lying down.
+Warning symptoms include feeling hot and sick.

-It can be seen that a careful description of symptoms helps to draw up a short list of possible diagnoses.
-Investigations are then usually required to confirm the diagnosis.
+It can be seen that a careful description of symptoms helps to draw up a list of possible diagnoses.
+Investigations are usually required to confirm the diagnosis.